oroinc/crm/README.md

 Add some custom attribute configuration for a dedicated entity
 --------------------------------------------------------------

-- create a MyEntityAttribute class with one-one relation to BasicEntityAttribute class
+- for instance, create a ProductAttribute class with one-one relation to OrmAttribute class
-- create your repository to encapsulate the manipulation of basic attribute via myentity attribute
+- create a ProductAttributeRepository to encapsulate the manipulation of OrmAttribute

 Store attributes, option, option values in custom tables
 --------------------------------------------------------

-- extend or replace OrmEntityAttribute, OrmEntityAttributeOption, OrmEntityAttributeOptionValue in your bundle
+- extend or replace OrmAttribute, OrmAttributeOption, OrmAttributeOptionValue in your bundle
 - define the classes to use in our flexibleentity.yml with properties : 'flexible_attribute_class', 'flexible_attribute_option_class', 'flexible_attribute_option_value_class'

 Use flat storage for values